Brackets

 To write a square root you can use different formats, such as

-The solid line of the root sign has the same meaning as the use of brackets.
+The solid line of the root sign has the same meaning as the use of parentheses.

 Example 8

-In a power function with a negative number as base, this number must be put in brackets.
+In a power function with a negative number as base, this number must be put in paremtheses.
 In the calculation

-the brackets indicate that you work with powers of the negative number −2.
+the parentheses indicate that you work with powers of the negative number −2.
 In the calculation

 you work with powers of the positive number +2.
 For odd powers you get